 To offset the money that you earned from the sale of goods, you can deduct the initial amount that it cost you to acquire those goods.
 This will demonstrate the difference between your gross profit and your net profit, lowering your taxable income.

 If you have employees, you can deduct the wage or salary that you pay to each one of them.
 However, if you hire contractors or freelancers, you cannot deduct these costs because they are not truly employees of your business.

 7. Health Insurance Premiums.

-Do your business provide a group health insurance plan to its employees?
+Does your business provide a group health insurance plan to its employees?
 In some circumstances, the contributions that your business makes are deductible.
 To qualify for this small business deduction, you must have 25 employees or less.

 8. Home Office Costs.